mychaldubyk/dsc-phase-2-project-v2-3/README.md

-High-quality Statistical Communication includes rationale, results, limitations, and recommendations:

-* **Rationale:** Explaining why you are using statistical analyses rather than basic data analysis
-  * For example, why are you using regression coefficients rather than just a graph?
-  * What about the problem or data is suitable for this form of analysis?
-  * For a data science audience, this includes your reasoning for the changes you applied while iterating between models.
 * **Results:** Describing the overall model metrics and feature coefficients
   * You need at least one overall model metric (e.g. r-squared or RMSE) and at least two feature coefficients.
   * For a business audience, make sure you connect any metrics to real-world implications.
 You do not need to get into the details of how linear regression works.